hbcbs110/SOEN6011-project/README.md

 A calculator for tangent function tan(x)

-Includes all problems in a Latex documentation
+Includes all problems in a Latex document

 Includes Java source code and test cases